Hawaii visits UC Davis following Johnson’s 35-point game - WTOP News

 Davis, California; Thursday, 9 p.m.
 EST

-BOTTOM LINE: UC Davis takes on Hawaii after Ty Johnson scored 35 points in UC Davis’ 64-60 victory against the UCSB Gauchos.
+BOTTOM LINE: UC Davis plays Hawaii after Ty Johnson scored 35 points in UC Davis’ 64-60 victory against the UCSB Gauchos.

-The Aggies are 6-2 on their home court.
-UC Davis is 5-5 against opponents with a winning record.
+The Aggies have gone 6-2 in home games.
+UC Davis ranks eighth in the Big West in rebounding with 31.7 rebounds.
+Niko Rocak leads the Aggies with 7.6 boards.

-The Rainbow Warriors are 4-3 in Big West play.
-Hawaii is 2-0 when it has fewer turnovers than its opponents and averages 12.4 turnovers per game.
+The Rainbow Warriors have gone 4-3 against Big West opponents.
+Hawaii ranks seventh in the Big West with 12.4 assists per game led by Kody Williams averaging 1.9.

-UC Davis scores 69.5 points per game, 0.7 fewer points than the 70.2 Hawaii allows.
-Hawaii has shot at a 47.6% clip from the field this season, 6.0 percentage points higher than the 41.6% shooting opponents of UC Davis have averaged.
+UC Davis averages 69.5 points per game, 0.7 fewer points than the 70.2 Hawaii allows.
+Hawaii averages 73.7 points per game, 4.2 more than the 69.5 UC Davis gives up to opponents.

-The Aggies and Rainbow Warriors match up Thursday for the first time in Big West play this season.

-TOP PERFORMERS: Leo DeBruhl is averaging 9.1 points for the Aggies.
-Johnson is averaging 20.8 points over the last 10 games.
+TOP PERFORMERS: Johnson is averaging 21.2 points and 2.7 steals for the Aggies.
+Pablo Tamba is averaging 10.2 points over the past 10 games.

-Gytis Nemeiksa is shooting 52.4% and averaging 14.4 points for the Rainbow Warriors.
-Tanner Christensen is averaging 10.6 points over the last 10 games.
+Williams is shooting 39.7% from beyond the arc with 1.4 made 3-pointers per game for the Rainbow Warriors, while averaging 7.4 points.
+Gytis Nemeiksa is averaging 14.7 points and 6.7 rebounds over the last 10 games.

 LAST 10 GAMES: Aggies: 6-4, averaging 68.8 points, 32.7 rebounds, 9.8 assists, 8.3 steals and 3.3 blocks per game while shooting 40.3% from the field.
 Their opponents have averaged 65.8 points per game.